Get A Closer Look at the La Crosse S88907

 - Icon number one: temperature has risen in the last three hours, humidity has risen in the last three hours RISING TREND

-- Icon number two: temperature has not changed in the past three hours, humidity has not changed in last three hours STEADY TREND
+- Icon number two: temperature has not changed in the past three hours, and humidity has not changed in the last three hours STEADY TREND

 - Icon number three: temperature has fallen in the last three hours, humidity has fallen in the last 3 hours FALLING TREND

 At the bottom of the facing plate will be any temperature alerts you have set up for yourself.
 The alerts are available for both indoor and outdoor (remote Sensor) settings.
-You are able to set a low-temperature alert and/or a high-temperature alert for both situations.
+You can set a low-temperature alert and/or a high-temperature alert for both situations.

 Some examples of where this would come in very handy, you could set up the outdoor low alert for 34 degrees Fahrenheit, so that you would have time to go outside and cover your plants to protect them from freezing.